The pros and cons of selling off-market.

 The cons of selling off-market

 The risk of not reaching the best sale price – typically, higher amounts of buyer interest in a property means greater competition and a potentially higher sale price.
-Less buyers means less offers and less chance of a bidding war, which could potentially see the property sold at a lower price than had it been listed on the open market.
+Fewer buyers mean fewer offers and less chance of a bidding war, which could potentially see the property sold at a lower price than if it were listed on the open market.

 Overlooked fees – typically, off-market platforms charge a listing fee when a property is sold, which can be easy to overlook during the sale transaction.
 Sellers should check the fees payable before the property sells, so there are no surprises at the end.